 For example I always buy 4.5 GB data package 4G speed for $12 valid for 1 month.
 Calling rate is 1THB per minute, which is $0,03, which provider?
 Read down below and find out what I think is the best sim card for travelling in Thailand.

-What is the best Thailand tourist SIM card
+What is the best Thailand prepaid SIM card for tourist?

 Are you planning to go to remote areas in Thailand?
 Are you island hopping in Thailand?
 Do you want a 4G internet connection?
 Different types of travellers and different types of SIM cards, find out which one suites you most.